 Logic Liaisons have built and maintain a phenotype explorer that allows researchers to become familiar with the N3C phenotype by browsing common comorbidities among All N3C Patients as well as the Confirmed and Possible COVID-19 sub-cohorts.

-Logic Liaison code templates accelerate N3C analysis by providing commonly used variables and methods to quickly add custom elements.
+CODE TEMPLATES Logic Liaison code templates accelerate N3C analysis by providing commonly used variables and methods to quickly add custom elements.
 To find these templates, enter “Logic Liaison Templates” into the N3C Knowledge Store search field.

 Logic Liaisons develop, disseminate and maintain two master fact templates that each produce visit-level and person-level data frames of commonly used derived variables for All N3C Patients as well as a subset who have an index date for their acute COVID-19 infection, the Confirmed COVID-19 Positive Patients (PCR/AG positive or U07.1 COVID-19 diagnosed).
 The current fact tables contain over 75 variables including demographics, common comorbidities, vaccination status, observation periods, and data extraction details.